rkyyhkynen/rkyyhkynen/README.md

 - 👋 Hi, I’m @rkyyhkynen.
-Doctoral Candidate at University of Turku.
+Doctoral researcher at University of Turku.

 <!---
 rkyyhkynen/rkyyhkynen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.